shahbazibnafzal/artificial-intelligence/0_Data_Preprocessing/README.md

 import pandas as pd
 import matplotlib.pyplot as plt
 ```
-> numpy is used to perform array operations
+> 1. numpy is used to perform array operations,
-> pandas is used o import and perform actions on the datasets
+> 2. pandas is used o import and perform actions on the datasets,
-> matplotlib.pyplot is used to plot charts for data vizualization
+> 3. matplotlib.pyplot is used to plot charts for data vizualization,